niplav/site/about.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2019-04-02, modified: 2019-06-11, language: english, status: notes, importance: 3, confidence: highly likely*
+*author: niplav, created: 2019-04-02, modified: 2019-06-11, language: english, status: in progress, importance: 3, confidence: highly likely*

 > __A description of this website and its author.__